-The UK Government is responsible for the national policy on building regulations.
-"Building regulations exist to ensure the health, safety and welfare of people in the building and the energy efficiency of the building.
+The Government is responsible for the national policy on building regulations.
+Building regulations exist to ensure the health, safety and welfare of people in the building and the energy efficiency of the building.

 After all a garden building is an extension to your main home and we know you would much rather use the building all year round whatever the climate!